Enemy of the State

 Description

 For much of the twentieth century, relations between Britain and the Soviet Union were defined by mutual hostility and distrust.
-From the aftermath of the Bolshevik Revolution until the last days of the Cold War, the British establishment was greatly concerned about the threat of Soviet-inspired subversion and secretly monitored thousands of citizens because of their real or perceived links to communism, the Soviet Union, or both.
+From the Bolshevik Revolution until the end of the Cold War, the British establishment was deeply concerned about Soviet-inspired subversion, and secretly monitored thousands of its own citizens due to their real or perceived links to communism, the Soviet Union or both.

-Britain was long considered a country in which so-called ‘political policing’ and the surveillance of civilians was resisted.
-As Enemy of the State shows, the events of the twentieth century reshaped official attitudes and normalised widespread surveillance.
+Britain was long considered a country in which ‘political policing’ was resisted.
+But Price shows how the tumultuous events of the last century reshaped official attitudes and normalised surveillance.

 Author(s)